sandeepchin/mvrs_database/README.md

 <b> python csv_sqlite.py </b>

-Once data is stored we can insert data periodically using running:
+Once data is stored we can insert data periodically by running:

 <b> python insert_new_data.py -i sometextfile.txt </b>

-where sometextfile.txt is the tab separated text file.
+where sometextfile.txt is a tab separated input file.